 Sure it might come with a side of Korean boys raging over their latest PubG loss, but the ample variety in snacks more than makes up for that.
 Ramen, fried rice, corn-dogs, ice cream, and sausages galore will fill your belly.
 So if youβre searching high and low for your next couch-potato-lazy-boy adventure, donβt look too far.

-If youβve never been to Korea, youβve probably never heard of a jjimjilbang.
-But if you’re looking for a comfy, relaxing night out in Seoul, these giant bathhouses are the way to go.
+If youβve never been to Korea, youβve probably never heard of a jjimjilbang, but if you’re looking for a comfy, relaxing night in Seoul, these giant bathhouses are the way to go.

 There are cubbies to hold luggage, pyjama sets that match everyone elseβs, showers, hot tubs, and basic saunas.
 It’s basically adult-ergarten.
 Itβs not just a wooden room with half-naked sweaty people.
 I mean it can be, but there are up to 20 different rooms to sweat out and freeze up those nasty germs.